cdk8s-team/cdk8s/docs/get-started/python.md

 app.synth()
 ```

-A few things worth noting about this sample:

-   * This sample shows the basic structure of a CDK8s application with the essential libraries: constructs and cdk8s.
+This sample shows the basic structure of a CDK8s application with the essential libraries: constructs and cdk8s.
 These libraries supply the foundational classes and methods required for working with CDK8s.
+It includes the following components:

    * A custom `MyChart` class inherits from the `Chart` base class provided by the cdk8s library, serving as a representation of the Kubernetes resources to be generated and managed.
    * The `__init__` method within the `MyChart` class is responsible for initializing the base class (Chart) and specifying the Kubernetes resources.
 This method is invoked when creating an instance of the class.
    * An instance of the [App](https://cdk8s.io/docs/latest/reference/cdk8s/python/#app) class signifies the primary entry point of the CDK8s application and oversees the application's lifecycle and resources.